bobmatyas/bm-wp-details-block/readme.txt

 == Description ==

-This block adds the HTML `details` element to the site editor so that you can easily show and hide content using built-in browser functionality.
+The block allows you to easily show and hide content using built-in browser functionality.
 It doesn't load any external JavaScript and relies on native HTML functionality.
+You can configure the appearance using built-in editor controls.

-It allows you to style the `summary` element (heading) via the editor and lets you insert additional blocks into the collapsed section.
+It uses the HTML `details` element to show and hide content.

 == Installation ==